Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Victims don’t need to go through the same ropes as a common citizen to find information about their case.
 For example, anyone who is a victim can access information about their offenders directly on VineLink.

-How To Determine if You or Someone Else Has a Warrant Out for Their Arrest in Taylor County Texas
+How To Find Out if You or Someone Else Has a Warrant Out for Their Arrest in Taylor County Texas

-Looking up Taylor County warrants, concerned citizens should be smart about it.
-The County recommends that those who need to know about warrants reach out directly to the Sheriff’s Office for information.
+Those looking up Taylor County warrants should reach out directly to the Sheriff’s Office for information.
 They also state that this information isn’t provided over the phone and that individuals must go to their office in person.

 This may not be the most advisable option for a simple reason: if the person searching has an active warrant against them, going in person is almost guaranteed they’ll be arrested on the spot.
 The advice for those who think there may be an active or outstanding warrant against them should retain a defense attorney who can perform that search on their behalf.